Lapland (Finland)

 Lapland's cold and wintry climate, coupled with its relative abundance of conifer trees such as pines and spruces, means that it has become associated with Christmas in some countries, most notably the United Kingdom, and holidays to Lapland are common towards the end of the year.
 However, the Lapland region has developed its infrastructure for year-round tourism.
-For example, in the 2019 snow-free period tourism grew more than in the winter season.
-Rovaniemi is the main regional centre of Lapland, and the Rovaniemi Airport is the third busiest airport in Finland.
+For example, in 2019, tourism during the snow-free period grew more than in the winter season.
+In recent years, Lapland has also become a major tourist destination for celebrities as well as royalty.

+Rovaniemi is the main regional centre of Lapland, and the Rovaniemi Airport is the second busiest airport in Finland.
 Besides tourism, other important sectors are trade, manufacturing and construction.
 Like Rovaniemi, Inari is also one of the most important tourist destinations in Lapland for foreign tourism.

-Lapland has been connected with the legendary "North Pole" home of Santa Claus (Father Christmas or Saint Nicholas) since 1927, when Finnish radio host Markus Rautio said that Santa Claus lived on Korvatunturi, a fell (mountain) in the region.
+Lapland has been connected with the legendary "North Pole" home of Santa Claus (Father Christmas or Saint Nicholas) since 1927, when Finnish radio host Markus Rautio said that Santa Claus lived on Korvatunturi, a fell in the region.
 Later, Rovaniemi staked a claim as Santa's "official hometown" and developed the Santa Claus Village attraction to encourage tourism.
+However, this has brought overtourism as a mild phenomenon.

 Geography

 The area of the Lapland region is 100,367 km², which consists of 92,667 km² of dry land, 6,316 km² fresh water and 1,383 km² of seawater.
-In the south it borders the Northern Ostrobothnia region, in the west Sweden, in the north and west Norway and in east Russia.
-Its borders follow three rivers: Tana, Muonio and Torne.
+In the south it borders the Northern Ostrobothnia region, in the west, Sweden, in the north and west Norway, and in the east, Russia.
+Its borders follow three rivers: the Tana, Muonio and Torne.
 The largest lake is Lake Inari, 1,102 km².
-Highest point is on Halti, which reaches 1,324 m (4,344 ft) on the Finnish side of the border.
+The region's highest point is on Halti, which reaches 1,324 m (4,344 ft) on the Finnish side of the border and is the highest point in Finland.

 The areas of Enontekiö and Utsjoki in northern Lapland are known as Fell-Lapland.
 The bulk and remaining Lapland is known as Forest-Lapland.
 Lake Inari, the many fens of the region and the Salla-Saariselkä mountains are all part of Forest-Lapland.
 Fell-Lapland lies in the fells of the Scandinavian Mountains.
 It is not made up of barren ground like blockfields but instead has the vegetation of birch forests, willow thickets or heath.
 Common soil types in Forest-Lapland are till and sand with conifer forests growing on top.
 These forests show little variation across Lapland.
 Compared to southern Finland forest tree species grow slower.
-Understory is typically made of blueberries, lichens, crowberries and lings.
+The understory typically consists of blueberries, lichens, crowberries and lings.